 1960s Brass Table Lamp

-Materials: Varnished brass, brass, cast iron counterweight in the base.
+Materials: Varnished brass round base and globe.
+Brass.
+Cast iron counterweight inside the base.
 2 gold painted Bakelite sockets.
 Green felt on the bottom.
-Maroon fabric lampshade.
+Maroon round fabric lampshade.

 Height: 53,5 cm / 21.06”